 Our Welcome Service offers support and services to students, scientists and visiting scholars who are coming from abroad.

-- Assistance applying for a residence permit
+- Applying for a residence permit

-- Assistance with health insurance matters
+- Health insurance matters

 - Renting an apartment provided by the Max Planck Institute